HI-CHUUU/UMBC-CMSC447-DOORDASH/README.md

 ### Feature Scoping (Prototype Status)
 As this is an academic prototype, certain features are simulated:
-* **Notifications:** Alerts are "passive" (user must refresh or navigate to see them) rather than using WebSockets for "active" push notifications.
+* **Notifications:** Alerts are "passive" (user must refresh or wait for the auto-refresh script) rather than using WebSockets for "active" push notifications.
 * **Scheduling:** Worker availability is "On-Demand" (toggle switch) rather than a calendar-based future scheduling system.
 * **Payments:** The credit card form is a UI simulation; sensitive financial data is never stored.